Negarkohan/SQL-Practice/README.md

-# SQL Practice & Projects
+SQL Practice & Projects

-این ریپازیتوری شامل تمرین‌ها و پروژه‌های شخصی من در SQL است.
-هدف از این ریپو، مستندسازی مسیر یادگیری من در حوزه **Database & Business Intelligence** است.

----

-## 📂 ساختار ریپازیتوری
+This repository contains my personal SQL exercises and projects.
+The main goal of this repo is to document my learning journey in Databases & Business Intelligence.

+📂 Repository Structure

-- **01-Basics** → تمرین‌های مقدماتی (SELECT, WHERE, JOINs)
+01-Basics → Beginner exercises (SELECT, WHERE, JOINs)

-- **02-Intermediate** → تمرین‌های سطح متوسط (GROUP BY, Subqueries, CTE)
+02-Intermediate → Intermediate exercises (GROUP BY, Subqueries, CTEs)

-- **03-Advanced** → مفاهیم پیشرفته (Window Functions, Performance Tuning)
+03-Advanced → Advanced topics (Window Functions, Performance Tuning)
-- **04-Projects** → پروژه‌های واقعی مثل:
-  - بک‌آپ اتوماتیک دیتابیس
-  - کوئری‌های داشبورد فروش
-  - سیستم ارزیابی منابع انسانی

----
+04-Projects → Real-world projects, including:

+Automated database backup

+Sales dashboard queries

+Human resources evaluation system

-## 📌 پروژه‌ها
+📌 Sample Project
-### 🗂 Backup Job (SQL Server)
+🗂 Backup Job (SQL Server)
-این پروژه یک Job در **SQL Server Agent** ایجاد می‌کند که هر روز ساعت 2 بامداد از دیتابیس بک‌آپ می‌گیرد.

-ویژگی‌ها:
-- اجرای خودکار روزانه
-- سه بار تلاش مجدد در صورت خطا
-- ذخیره‌ی فایل بکاپ در مسیر مشخص
-- قابل استفاده برای هر دیتابیس با تغییر نام و مسیر

----

-✍🏻 نوشته‌ها و کدها صرفاً برای تمرین و یادگیری هستند.
+This project creates a SQL Server Agent Job that automatically backs up a database every day at 2 AM.

+Features:

+Daily automatic execution

+Retries up to 3 times in case of failure

+Saves backup files to a specified path

+Can be used for any database by updating the name and path